iwanders/scalopus/README.md

 ## Building

+The three required dependencies are embedded in the `thirdparty` folder and use git submodules.
+Cmake 3.5.0 or higher is required and a compiler that supports C++14 features.

 In order to use LTTng to get the traces out of the program under test one must install `liblttng-ust-dev` to consume the traces from lttng the `babeltrace` package is required:
 ```bash